-Even though there may be an incentive amount available to an employer in a particular month, the employer may not reduce the employees' tax payable with the incentive amount if the employer has failed to submit any tax return or owes SARS a tax debt on the last day of that month (excluding cases where the employer has entered into an agreement with SARS).
+Even though there may be an incentive amount available to an employer in a particular month, the employer may not reduce the employees' tax payable with the incentive amount if the employer has failed to submit any tax return or has any outstanding tax debt as defined in the Tax Administration Act (excluding cases where the employer has entered into an agreement with SARS).
 To the extent that the incentive cannot be used it can be rolled over for use in future months - see CLAUSE 9.